build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

   ]);
 }
 ```

-which updates the policy used by Amazon Cognito to display the tracker position on the map.
+This will update the policy used by Amazon Cognito to display the tracker position on the map.

 ![Configuring the Amplify Override](./images/1.5.png)

 Save the `override.ts` file and now we can push our Amplify configuration and create our resources in the cloud.

 ```bash
 amplify push
 ```

-Selecting Y for the options presented here:
+Select `y` for the options presented here:

 ```bash
 ✔ Successfully pulled backend environment dev from the cloud.